Mick235711/Beijing-Subway-Tools/docs/tools.md

 # Genera
 ### General Structure
-Due to the design of relative imports, please run all the program from the **root** directory of the project.
+Due to the design of relative imports, please run all the programs from the **root** directory of the project.
-For example: (You may need to prepend `export PYTHONPATH=.`)
+For example, (You may need to prepend `export PYTHONPATH=.`)
 ```shell
 $ python3 src/timetable/print_timetable.py  # Correct
 $ cd src/timetable; python3 print_timetable.py  # Wrong
 ```
 Also, a lot of the program files are support files and cannot be run.
-Only those documented below are intended to be run directly from command line.
+Only those documented below are intended to be run directly from the command line.

 All the runnable program utilize `argparse` to parse their arguments, so passing `-h` or `--help` will show the help message of the program.